A generally calm cat, the Ragamuffin is an ideal companion for those living in apartments and the breed adapts well to changes in routine.

 The Ragamuffin is a placid cat but does not really go limp when you hold her.
 She is even tempered and gets along well with all family members.
 Changes in routine generally do not upset her.
 She is an ideal companion for those in apartments.

 As a placid cat, the Ragamuffin needs interactive exercise in addition to playing room in order to keep her in shape.
-If need be, she should have her owner spend a dedicated period of time playing with her.
+If need be, she should have her parent spend a dedicated period of time playing with her.

 The coat on the Ragamuffin, while impressive, is easier to care for than it first appears.
 The coat should be brushed daily but this should be all that is needed in order to keep knots and tangles out of the coat.